Ahmed Mohamed Mohamoud: Water development program

 Because there are no perennial rivers and rainfall is unreliable, water is a highly precious commodity in Somaliland.
 Water supply systems throughout the country are, therefore, dependent on underground sources.
 Cognizant of the recurring droughts and inadequate water supply systems of cities and towns, the Silanyo Administration introduced a water development policy.
 The central policy of the Administration's water development program is, inter alia, drilling bore holes and damming dry – river beds that drain water into the sea during the two rainy seasons.

 In order to realize such policy achievements, the administration embarked on expanding, through additional drilling, the water supply systems of the six major towns: Hargeisa, Borama, Berbera, Burao, Las Anod, and Erigavo.

 In particular, to alleviate the chronic water shortage in the capital city, Hargeisa, the administration drilled more wells and installed bigger and rust resistant pipe lines in the Geed Deeble water works and is damming the Humboweyne (Xumboweyne) dry river, north east of Hargeisa.

 The administration intends to establish a grid work of wells throughout the country as well as damming as many of the numerous dry-bed rivers emanating from Golis Range that otherwise empty into the sea.

 Joint venture with Dubai Port World (D P World) for the management of Berbera Port

 The administration has entered into a joint venture agreement with Dubai Port World (DP World) whereby D.P World for thirty years takes over the management of Berbera Port; builds a 400-meter new terminal with a container section, Free Trade Zone, and rehabilitates the old port.

 In addition, the United Arab Emirates has agreed to build a 250 km (156 mile) road connecting Berbera and the border town of Wajaale.

 These major agreements enhance the capacity of the port and employment opportunities, but more importantly enable trade to flourish between Somaliland and Ethiopia's population of 102 million.

 Death

-According to his family, the former President of Somaliland Ahmed Mohamed Mohamoud 'Ahmed Siilaanyo' died at the age of 86 in Hargeisa on 15 November 2024, after a long illness.
+According to his family, Ahmed Mohamed Mohamoud died at the age of 86 in Hargeisa on 15 November 2024, after a long illness.